scaleoutsystems/fedn/docs/apiclient.rst

 .. code-block:: bash

-   $ pip install fedn
+   $ pip install scaleout

-**Connect the APIClient to the FEDn project**
+**Connect the APIClient to the Scaleout Edge project**

 To access the API you need the URL to the controller-host, as well as an admin API token.
-You obtain these from your Studio project.
+You obtain these from your Scaleout Edge project.
 Navigate to your "Project settings" and copy the "Project url", this is the controller host address:

 .. image:: img/find_controller_url.png